demidenko05/beige-springboot/README.txt

 4. The last resort is Isolation.SERIALIZABLE
 5. Pessimistic locking should be avoided

+Run in beige-business to populate database with sample invoices (it's also invoked on mvn clean install):
+$ mvn spring-boot:run -Dspring-boot.run.arguments="--populDb=true"
-Tests beige-business also populate database with sample invoices, the total of an invoice indicates which "live test" will be invoked:
+the total of a sample invoice indicates which "live test" will be invoked:

+a) wrong approach - two services writes the same entity (invoice.totalPaid and invoice.descr):
-100.77 - beige-kafka (after saving bank payment) in the same transaction changes invoice.totalPaid TODO!!! can't get transactional annotated service work!!!???
-It splits into two transactions - save bnk-pay and invoice
+100.77 - beige-kafka (after saving bank payment) in the same transaction changes invoice.totalPaid
          - beige-bservice changes invoice.descr
          - they use read-committed level to trigger this live test type in kafka-console-producer:
 >{"paymId":"1","custmNme":"OOO berezka","custmId":"28200000192299","invoiceId":"1","totalAmount":"100.77"}
   of course, one of services will rollback because of org.hibernate.StaleObjectStateException

+101.77 - beige-kafka (after saving bank payment) in the same transaction changes invoice.totalPaid
+         - beige-bservice changes invoice.descr
+         - they use SERIALIZABLE level
+to trigger this live test type in kafka-console-producer:
+>{"paymId":"2","custmNme":"OOO berezka","custmId":"28200000192299","invoiceId":"2","totalAmount":"101.77"}
+  org.postgresql.util.PSQLException: ERROR: could not serialize access due to concurrent update

 Eager optimal retrieving by queries.
 Hibernate authors are little bit aggravated about eager default JPA standard (Hibernate_User_Guide.html#best-practices-fetching):